pfranchini/QUEST-code/toys/README.md

 ## Toys:

-Single configuration file, common to all the scripts
+Single configuration file, common for all the scripts:
 ```
 config.py
 ```